BreastCancerAI/IDC-Detection-System/Caffe/CaffeNet/README.md

 # Clone NCAppZoo

-Now continue with the commands below to clone NCAppZoo, setup stream infer and convert your model trained with Caffe to a graph that is compatible with the Movidius:
+Now continue with the commands below to clone **NCAppZoo**, setup **stream infer** and convert your model trained with Caffe to a graph that is compatible with the Movidius:

 ```
  $ cd ~/workspace